xavierdhjr/msu-cse491-2013/day4.rst

 ..
 How might you find the deep web?

-4. hw 2 handout and discuss.
+4. :doc:`hw2` - review and discuss.